COP26 1-12 November 2021

 What is COP26?

-The Conference of the Parties, or COP, is the supreme decision-making body of the United Nations Framework Convention on Climate Change (UNFCCC).
-Its 195 member countries meet annually for 2 weeks to, in theory, get to grips with the climate crisis.
-The '26' demonstrates that this will be the 26th such event.
-Young climate campaigners were not even born when this process started, and yet our global addiction to fossil fuels has still not been curbbed.
+The COP is an annual summit of all the countries which are part of the UN’s climate change treaty, the UN Framework Convention on Climate Change or ‘UNFCCC’.
+There are 197 members of this process and they are known as ‘parties’ to the treaty.
+The Conference of the Parties, or COP, is when member countries meet annually for 2 weeks to - in theory - tackle the urgent climate crisis devastating our planet.
+But the '26' in 'COP26' means that this will be the 26th such event.
+Young climate campaigners were not even born when this process started, and yet our global addiction to fossil fuels has still not been curbed.

-The usefulness of Paris depended on increasing these commitments at subsequent meetings.
-Especially around taking action right now, not just setting long-term targets.
+So the usefulness of the Paris agreement depends on regularly increasing (ratcheting up) these commitments, and on taking action right now to address the crisis, not just setting long-term targets.

 Find out more

 The COP26 Coalition held a series of six webinars - Boiling Point: Everything you wanted to know about international climate negotiations - you can find the videos here.